41Baloo/balooProxy/README.md

 The implemented challenges and specifically their design are ment to be code examples and placeholders so the end-user can modify then according to their liking

-### API

-balooProxy has several endpoints inbuild by default, such as `/_bProxy/fingerprint` to retrieve the visitors tls-fingerprint or `/_bProxy/stats` to get the proxys current statistics

 ### TLS-Fingerprinting

 balooProxy can use a clients TLS-Fingerprint to automatically detect what browser/application a client uses, potentially black/whitelist them aswell as ratelimit unknown fingerprints to better mitigate DDoS Attacks that use a large proxy-pool